nfcring/sslscan/README.md

 8. Remember that we work with two repositories to make this work.
 The one from SSLLABS which has a name ssllabs-scan, and my repository is named sslscan.
 This might be a bit confusing.
 The sslscan should be the folder from where you run the code.
+You will need to edit the scanssl-beta.pl to set the correct path to your ssllabs-scan directory.

 Good luck